 The first step before bringing any employment tribunal claim is to submit an Acas Early Conciliation Notification Form to Acas (you can do this online).
 Acas early conciliation is free.
 Acas early conciliation explained (PDF, 128KB)

-You must contact Acas before you issue your tribunal claim, although you do not have to participate in the conciliation process, and neither does your employer.
+You must contact Acas before you issue your tribunal claim, although you do not have to participate in the conciliation process, and nor does your employer.

 You should contact Acas as soon as possible and must, in any event, take this step within the three-month time limit for bringing your claim.